yukiarrr/ios-build-action/README.md

 # Build iOS App

-This action builds iOS project (`.xcodeproj`, `.xcworkspace`) and exports the resulting `.ipa` file as GitHub artifact, with optional automatic upload to BrowserStack.
+This action builds your iOS project (`.xcodeproj`, `.xcworkspace`) and exports the resulting `.ipa` file as GitHub artifact, with optional automatic upload to BrowserStack AppLive.

-Works with Ionic projects.
+Tested with Ionic, React Native and native ios projects.

 ## Inputs